 § Corrosion Resistance

-Galvanization is the process of coating steel with zinc.
-It is submerged in molten hot liquid.
+Galvanization is the process of coating steel with zinc, and submerged in molten hot liquid.
 When cooled, it provides a barrier against corrosion.

-The barrier prevents oxygen from contacting the steel.
-It acts as a shield and prevents rust from forming.
+Barrier prevents oxygen from contacting the steel that acts as a shield and prevents rust from forming.

 § Longevity and Robustness

-Galvanized steel is held to stringent quality requirements.
-It undergoes manufacturing assessments employing methods such as cold rolling and hot-dipping.
+Galvanized steel is held to stringent quality requirements, and undergoes manufacturing assessments employing methods such as cold rolling and hot-dipping.

 § Cost Efficiency